thienng-it/Clock_Application/README.md

 # CLOCK APPLICATION WITH PYTHON
-Build a clock application with Pygame (Python)
+Build a clock application with Pygame (Python).

 ## PREREQUISITES
 <ul>